grnet/synnefo/docs/quick-install-admin-guide.rst

 .. code-block:: console

-   # apt-get install apache2 postgresql
+   # apt-get install apache2 postgresql rabbitmq-server

 Make sure to install gunicorn >= v0.12.2.
 You can do this by installing from the official debian backports: